rpalcolea/springboot-springsecurity-example/README.md

 springboot-springsecurity-example
 =================================

-Example using Spring Boot with Spring Security with MongoDB as datastore.
+Example of Spring Boot with Spring Security using MongoDB as datastore.